 Work highlights

-- Managing the IP portfolio of a large number of brands, including registering their trade marks in Hong Kong and other jurisdictions, and handling opposition, revocation and invalidation proceedings.
+- Managing the IP portfolio of a large number of famous brands, registering their trade marks in Hong Kong as well as in other jurisdictions, handling opposition, revocation and invalidation proceedings as well as infringement and passing off proceedings and handling customs enforcement.

 Lewis Silkin